Jelder108/hello-world/README.md

 # hello-world
-Hey, Im starting out trying to learn Html and CSS, I then thought I would give Java a try.
+Hey, Im starting out trying to learn Html and CSS, I hope to move into Java once ive gotten a better feel of what I should be doing.